Offshore wind farm

-Albatros is a 112MW offshore windfarm being developed 90km north of Borkum island in the exclusive economic zone of the German North Sea.
-It is an expansion of the Hohe See windfarm located nearby.
+The 112MW Albatros offshore wind farm is located 95km north of Borkum island in the exclusive economic zone of the German North Sea.
+It was developed as an expansion of the 497MW Hohe See wind farm, located nearby.

-Albatros and Hohe See are expected to have a combined capacity of 610MW and generate approximately 2.5 billion kilowatt hours.
-They will cater to the power requirements of 710,000 households in Munich, Germany, and offset roughly 1.9 million tonnes of carbon emissions a year.
+With a combined installed capacity of 609MW, Hohe See and Albatros wind farms can generate up to 2.5 billion kilowatt hours of energy, catering to the power requirements of 710,000 households in Munich, Germany, and offsetting roughly 1.9 million tonnes (Mt) of carbon emissions a year.

-The windfarm will be developed in an area of approximately 11km² in water depths of up to 40m.
+The wind farm is located in an area of approximately 11km², in water depths of up to 40m.
 The location has wind speeds of up to 10.1m/s.

-The turbines have the ability to withstand harsh offshore weather conditions and can deliver 10% more energy than its predecessor, the SWT-6.0-154.
+The turbine can withstand harsh offshore weather conditions and deliver 10% more energy than its predecessor, the SWT-6.0-154.
 They are programmed to automatically shut down if the wind speeds exceed 10.1m/s, which improves grid stability.

 The turbine design also includes robust and proven IntegralBlades® technology and reliable safety systems.
-The turbines are also equipped with direct drive technology, which reduces wear and tear.
-The turbine’s permanent magnet generator further improves efficiency.
+The turbines are equipped with direct drive technology, which reduces wear and tear, and a permanent magnet generator that further improves efficiency.

 The OTM weighs approximately 1,000t and features an ultra-compact design, which reduces installation costs as well as service and maintenance costs.
 It uses the same foundations as that of the turbines, which results in further cost savings.

-Siemens Gamesa Renewable Energy was awarded the engineering, procurement and construction contract for the Albatros windfarm.
-The contractual scope includes supply and installation of the turbines and OTM.
-It also includes service and maintenance of the turbines for a period of five years.
+Siemens Gamesa Renewable Energy was awarded the engineering, procurement and construction contract for the Albatros wind farm.
+The contractual scope included the supply and installation of the turbines and OTM.
+It also included service and maintenance of the turbines for a period of five years.

-GeoSea, a subsidiary of DEME Group, was subcontracted by Siemens for the fabrication and installation of the turbines foundations.
+Siemens also subcontracted GeoSea, a subsidiary of DEME Group, for the fabrication and installation of turbine foundations.

 A joint venture of Sif Group and Smulders was subcontracted by Geosea for the construction of the monopiles.
-Sif will produce the monopoles, while Smulders will provide the transition pieces.
+Sif produced the monopiles, while Smulders provided the transition pieces.